 Corruption, including corruption of public officials, dates from early in human history and countries have long had laws to punish their corrupt officials and those who pay them bribes.
 But national laws prohibiting a country's own citizens and corporations from bribing public officials of other nations are a new phenomenon, less than a generation old.
-Over the course of the past 20 years, anti-corruption law has established itself as an important, transnational legal speciality, one that has produced multiple international conventions and scores of national laws, as well as an emerging jurisprudence that has become a prominent reality in international business and a well-publicised theme in the media.
+Over the course of the past 25 years, anti-corruption law has established itself as an important, transnational legal speciality, one that has produced multiple international conventions and scores of national laws, as well as an emerging jurisprudence that has become a prominent reality in international business and a well-publicised theme in the media.

 This edition undertakes to capture the growing anti-corruption jurisprudence that is developing around the globe.
 It does so first by summarising national anti-corruption laws that have implemented and expanded the treaty obligations that more than 150 countries have assumed.
 These conventions oblige their signatories to enact laws that prohibit paying bribes to foreign officials.
 Dozens of countries have already done so, as this edition confirms.
-These laws address both the paying and receiving of illicit payments - the supply and demand sides of the official corruption equation - as well as mechanisms of international cooperation that have never before existed.